MUKHTAR-02/Whiz-Wit-Sleuth/README.md

 # Whiz-Wit-Sleuth
 No need to worry about the examination analysis, Whiz-Wit-Sleuth is here!
-All it takes is previous year examination pdf file, then it will analyze based on the frequently asked questions and generates the output🕵️‍♂️🦉
+All it takes is previous year examination pdf file, then it will do the analysis based on frequently asked questions and generate the output🕵️‍♂️🦉

 ## Table of Contents